Our verdict

 A jack of all trades

-Contrary to what Hoka has done before, in this case, we have a shoe that is categorized as a cross-training model, for running, walking, and gym workouts.
+Contrary to what Hoka has done before, in this case, we have a shoe that is categorised as a cross-training model, for running, walking, and gym workouts.

-Without being exceptional in any of them, those who tested the shoe found it good enough to tackle all these tasks, and also as a lifestyle shoe.
-Probably, one of the best do-it-all shoe in the market right now, if not the best.
+Without being exceptional in any of these areas, we found it good enough to tackle all these tasks, and also an excellent lifestyle shoe.
+Probably, one of the best do-it-all shoes in the market right now, if not the best.

 Incredibly tough, breathes easy

 With the light test, it becomes clear just how Hoka nailed it, delivering top-notch breathability even with a plush upper.
-There's a clever design here, letting air flow around freely while keeping your feet cozy inside, making this shoe a true all-season workhorse."
+There's a clever design here, letting air flow around freely while keeping your feet cosy inside, making this shoe a true all-season workhorse.

 As you can observe in our microscope shots, there's an alternating pattern of thick blue knit and thinner black knit arranged diagonally.
 It's fascinating to examine it up close and to understand why it's so breathable.